 Maintain cleanliness of the kitchen, storage areas, and cooking line.

 Other duties as assigned.

-Knowledge, Skills & Abilities: Solid math skills, solid interpersonal communication and guest relations skills.
-Must be alert, be able to concentrate, have good aesthetic sense and tactile, olfactory and visual discrimination.
-Solid knowledge of food preparation and storage, inventory controls, sanitation requirements, commercial kitchen equipment.
+Knowledge, Skills, & Abilities: Solid math skills, solid interpersonal communication, and guest relations skills.
+Must be alert, be able to concentrate, have good aesthetic sense, and use tactile, olfactory and visual discrimination.
+Solid knowledge of food preparation and storage, inventory controls, sanitation requirements, and commercial kitchen equipment.
 Must be 18 years or older.

 Education, Experience, and Formal Training: Previous food service, cash handling, and customer service experience required.